insert3coins/EliteDataRelay/README.md

 -   **Real-time Monitoring**: Watches `Cargo.json` for any changes and updates instantly.
 -   **Cargo Capacity**: Reads player journal files to display your total cargo capacity (e.g., `128/256`).
 -   **Simple UI**: A clean, no-fuss window displays your current cargo list.
+-   **Visual Cargo Meter**: A bar in the bottom-right corner visually represents how full your cargo hold is.
+-   **Active Status Indicator**: A subtle animation appears when monitoring is active, providing clear visual feedback.
 -   **Text File Output**: Exports cargo data to a configurable text file (default: `out/cargo.txt`) for easy integration with other tools (like OBS for streaming).
 -   **Audio Cues**: Plays sounds when monitoring starts and stops.
 -   **Automatic Path Detection**: Automatically finds the default Elite Dangerous player data folder.